livebook-dev/livebook/docs/teams/app_server_production.md

 Total memory = 1.5 GB (base) + (50 MB × number of app sessions)
 ```

-The base 1.5 GB accommodates the Livebook Erlang node and Mix compilation of dependencies.
+The base 1.5 GB accommodates the Livebook web server and the memory required during `Mix.install/2`commands.
 Each app session requires approximately 50 MB, though this can vary depending on the app.
 For single-session apps, this equals one session per app.
 Multi-session apps will use 50 MB per session.

 This calculation assumes all apps have active sessions running simultaneously, representing peak memory usage.